 Can I make these Zucchini Strawberry Overnight Oats with steel cut oats?

 Steel cut oats are extra hearty and need a lot more love (and liquid) to soften enough to eat.
 I haven’t tested this recipe with steel cut oats and truthfully wouldn’t recommended using them for overnight oats.

 Steel cut oats do really well in the Instant Pot and slow cooker, though!

 Totally!
-If cold oats don’t sound appealing to you, just zap these zucchini strawberry oats in the microwave to give them a little heat and you are good to go for breakfast.
+If cold oats don’t sound appealing to you, just zap these Zucchini Strawberry Overnight Oats in the microwave to give them a little heat and you are good to go for breakfast.

 Can I use frozen strawberries or zucchini in this recipe?